ahgamut/cosmo-gcc-plugin/README.md

 preprocessor and parser, and any source code transformations would need to remain valid even if `ifdef`s are mixed within the C source code.

-Mixing `ifdef`s` is a quite common occurrence in `switch` statements -- often times you see handlers for `errno` having a bunch of `ifdef`s (and fallthroughs!) to allow for different kinds of errno values based on the operating system.
+Mixing `ifdef`s is a quite common occurrence in `switch` statements -- often times you see handlers for `errno` having a bunch of `ifdef`s (and fallthroughs!) to allow for different kinds of errno values based on the operating system.

-The best place to handle these switch statements is _after_ the preprocessor has done its work, so that the focus can be solely on the AST. `gcc` comes in with a battle-tested C preprocessor and parser, so why not a `gcc` plugin?
+The best place to handle these switch statements is _after_ the preprocessor has done its work, so that the focus can be solely on the AST. `gcc` comes in with a battle-tested C preprocessor, parser, and plugin support, so why not a `gcc` plugin?

 ## Possible implementation style: via a `pragma`